An Epic European Road Trip: A Photographer's Guide to 5 Weeks of Nature & City Adventures through Ireland, Portugal, France & Italy

 Thur, Aug 14th: Chamonix to Verona Travel Day

-• Travel: A FlixBus took us on a 6h 20m journey from Chamonix to Verona.
+Travel: A FlixBus took us on a 6h 20m journey from Chamonix to Verona.
+This was a great time to get on top of some photo editing and reading.

-• Activities: After checking into the Residenza Locatelli Apartment, we immediately headed to Piazza Bra to see the magnificent Verona Arena.
+Activities: We arrived at Veronia, checking into the Residenza Locatelli Apartment, we immediately headed to Piazza Bra to see the magnificent Verona Arena.
+We walked around the city exploring.

 Must try food: